8 Job Perks That Are Slowly Disappearing

 Shutterstock

-As the cost of health care rises, companies are making their employees foot some of the bill.
+As the cost of healthcare rises, companies are requiring their employees to foot some of the bill.
 According to Stretch Dollar, “Health insurance costs have soared in the last two decades (as in +400%).
 Employers are passing along costs to employees, and group health plans aren’t the better deal, especially for small businesses.”

 A woman in a light blue shirt and glasses, holding a smartphone, is smiling while sitting in the driver's seat of a white car.
 The car door is open, and a modern building is visible in the background.